 5 Somatic Tools to Reset Your Nervous System (When Logic Fails)

-When you are in the throes of dysregulation, cognitive behavioral strategies (talk therapy) are often inaccessible.
-You need somatic interrupts—physical actions that signal safety directly to your vagus nerve.
+When you are in the middle of dysregulation, cognitive behavioral strategies (talk therapy techniques) are often out of reach.
+Instead, you need somatic interrupts—physical actions that signal safety directly to your vagus nerve (the nerve connecting your brain to your gut and heart).

 2. Intense Proprioception: Wrap yourself tightly in a weighted blanket or engage in “heavy work,” like pushing against a wall with all your might.
-This deep pressure input is grounding for the Autistic nervous system.
+This deep pressure input grounds the Autistic nervous system.

-3. Vestibular Reset: Rhythmic movement can soothe a chaotic brain.
+3. Vestibular Reset: Rhythmic movement soothes a chaotic brain.
 Try rocking back and forth, swinging, or sitting in a rocking chair.
 This is why many of us stim—it’s a natural regulation tool.

 4. Sour Shock: Keep extremely sour candy (like Warheads) or a lemon on hand.
 The intense sensory shock can snap the brain out of a ruminative loop and ground you in the present moment.